Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Experimental Results

-Surprisingly, the model architecture (FCN or TCN) only contributes little to the scores, see Fig.~\ref{results: overview_models} in Appendix~\ref{appendix: classification}.
-The scores for FCN and TCN diverge slightly more for faithfulness TS and TI.
-This may be due to the higher capacity of the TCN, which learns more diverse features so that its TS score is lower and its TI score is higher.
-The FCN may learn fewer and less predictive features that are clustered more but are overall less predictive, resulting in higher TS scores and lower TI scores.
+We demonstrate whether the choice of saliency methods depends on model architecture and dataset, or whether general recommendations can be made.
+We normalize the scores for dataset bias and calculate relative scores between saliency methods to determine their ranking.
+The model architecture (FCN or TCN) only contributes a little to the scores, see Fig.~\ref{results: overview_models} in the Appendix.
+Differences in faithfulness scores may be due to the higher capacity of the TCN, which may learn more diverse features so that its TS score is lower and its TI score is higher.
+The overall scores' variance and individual outliers in Fig.~\ref{fig: classification datasets} illustrate that datasets heavily impact scores, as the aggregated scores for each dataset over all combinations of \{model architectures, methods\} show.
+This indicates that the choice of saliency methods depends, for the most part, on the task.